How to access audio as an AudioSource, adjust volume, or mute audio?

-Accessing browser audio as a Unity AudioSource
+Accessing audio as an AudioSource (Windows & macOS)

 webViewPrefab.WebView.ExecuteJavaScript(